Flash-Brew-Digital/form-attribution/README.md

 - **Global Privacy Control (GPC)** - Disables tracking when `navigator.globalPrivacyControl` is true
 - **Do Not Track (DNT)** - Disables tracking when DNT is enabled

 When privacy signals are detected, no data is captured or stored.
+You can override this behavior by setting `data-privacy="false"` on the script tag.

 ## Injected Fields